caitlon/BI-projects/AdventureWorks/README.md

 ## Project Structure

 ### Business Request:
-Detailed business request, including the desired outcomes, can be found in the document titled *"Business Request - Mail from Steven.docx"*.
+Detailed business request, including the desired outcomes, can be found in the document titled *"Business Request.docx"*.

 ### Database Update:
 I utilized a script to update the database, ensuring that the data remains current and accurate.
 This, along with other scripts used for data processing, can be found in the *sql_scripts* folder.